CHTC/chtc-website-source/_uw-research-computing/hpc-spack-install.md

 > **Note**: For a group installation of Spack, you will not be able to modify or remove the packages installed by a different user.
 We recommend that you consult with the rest of your group for permission before proceeding.

 ## A. Creating and Using a Spack Environment

-Software installations with Spack should be done inside of a Spack environment, to help manage the shell and the paths to access programs and libraries needed for a particular software installation.

 To create a Spack environment, run the command